20 Best Things to Do in Japan

 gOLDEN GAI, SHINJUKU

-Located in a narrow, dark alley in Shinjuku is a collection of over 200 small bars as well as a wide selection of eateries.
+Located in a narrow, maze-like alleyway in Shinjuku is a collection of over 200 small bars as well as a wide selection of eateries.

-With so many bars to choose from, many with their own special theme, it makes for a fun and exciting night out.
-If you’re itching for a drink, this is one of the most adventurous things to do in Japan.
+If you’re itching for a drink, an intimate bar-hopping tour is one of the most adventurous things to do in Japan.

 3. Soak in an Onsen